EvanCNavarro/RonaCards/README.md

 # RonaCards
-<br/>[ UCF // COP4331 // Richard Leinecker // Summer // 2020 // Group 6 // Rona Cards ]
+###`UCF // COP4331 // Richard Leinecker // Summer // 2020 // Group 6 // Rona Cards ]`
 ### Description:
-This is the GitHub Repository for Group 6's "Large Project"; Rona Cards.
+This is the GitHub Repository for Group 6's "Large Project";
+### `Rona Cards`
-<br/>We plan to create both an Android Mobile Application that implements an Augmented Reality (AR) feature, where collectible cards are shown with hovering 3D representations & a Web Application that users can see all of their collected cards with exclusive additional information.
+We plan to create both an Android Mobile Application that implements an Augmented Reality (AR) feature, where collectible cards are shown with hovering 3D representations & a Web Application that users can see all of their collected cards with exclusive additional information.
 ### Team:
 The team consists of the the following members:
 - Member #1: